mamelara/GoAlgorithms/README.md

-# GoAlgorithms
+# GoAlgorithms And Data Structures
-Algorithms written in Go.
+Data structures and algorithms written in Go.
 Mainly just to learn about the language and for fun